 During my first Trek, for instance, I didn’t pay any attention to women.
 In the years I have grown into something of a strong feminist.

-Michael Piller, who joined as a writer during the third season and would go on to co-create Deep Space Nine and Voyager, told Cinefantastique in 1993 that Roddenberry’s vision was that “we should be out there exploring to learn more about ourselves, instead of trying to teach everybody else what our values are.”
+Michael Piller, who joined as a writer during Season 3 and who would go on to co-create Deep Space Nine and Voyager, told Cinefantastique in 1993 that Roddenberry’s vision was that “we should be out there exploring to learn more about ourselves, instead of trying to teach everybody else what our values are.”